forwards/website_source/README.md

 below the image markup - in this case the alternative text is unnecessary:

     ![](/blog/2017/02/07/emily-robinson-from-social-scientist-to-data-scientist/dog2.JPG)
-    *Emily's R-Dog Abby*
+    *<br>Emily's R-Dog Abby*

-The CSS will centre the caption.
+The CSS will centre the caption - start the caption with a line break so that the caption is shown under the image in RSS feeds.
 All links to images and other files should be given relative to the site root, e.g.

     [Rmarkdown file](/blog/2017/01/13/mapping-users/mapping-users.Rmd)